For more information on the history we recommend the Wiltshire County Council’s Thumbnail History: on Ogbourne St George and on Ogbourne St Andrew

 The Frances Frith Collection of images of Ogbourne

-and Ogbourne St Andrew
+St George and Ogbourne St Andrew

-All three villages have lovely oggtcsthatched cottages with marvellous gardens.
+All three villages have lovely thatched cottages with marvellous gardens.
 Ogbourne St Andrew is partly on the main road, but the part laying back and the other two villages have an ambience of quiet serenity and peace.’
 Clearly a warm welcome can be expected for visitors with an interest in the villages.
 It was said that they are not unused to visits from Ogburns and the like with American accents, one of whom endeared himself by a generous donation to parish funds.